This post may contain paid links. If you make a purchase through links on our site, we may earn a commission.

 I love a good prime rib recipe made in the oven but when I tried smoking my prime rib, it took this recipe to a whole new level!
 I’m so excited to share the step-by-step instructions with all of you.
 Try it, I guarantee you will love the depth of flavors smoking creates!

-Smoking Rib Roast Tips
+Smoking Rib Roast Recipe Tips

 - A pellet smoker is a great choice for this recipe; try this Wood Pellet Grill and Smoker.
 Really any wood pellet will work great, but the best woods in my opinion are apple wood and cherry!